 This fragrance-free eye cream, like most of the others Roc (and Neutrogena, RoC’s sister company) sells, is little more than water and lots of thickeners.
 Nothing about the formula is really poised to fight stress or “accelerated signs of aging” from a stressful lifestyle given its lack of antioxidants or skin-repairing ingredients.

 This eye cream contains cosmetic pigments for a brightening effect, and while that may be attractive, it’s hardly unique to this product, and it’s only a cosmetic benefit, not a skin-care benefit.
-It’s also true that you don’t need a separate product labeled an eye cream (see More Info to find out why).
+It’s also true that a separate product labeled an eye cream isn't really necessary (see More Info to find out why).
 Ultimately, this eye cream offers nothing special—the skin anywhere on your body or face needs state-of-the-art ingredients.

 One more comment: In terms of skin stressors, sun exposure is a big one, but this eye cream doesn’t provide any sun protection.
 That means that if you aren’t wearing a sunscreen on top of this during the day, your eye area will remain vulnerable to the #1 cause of wrinkles and worsening of dark circles!